Vaishnavi-Rajasekaran/LGMVIP-DataScience-Task-02/README.md

 ## Filters
 -The project supports a range of sketch filters and techniques, including but not limited to:

--Pencil Sketch
+Pencil Sketch
--blue Sketch
+blue Sketch
--cartoon Sketch
+cartoon Sketch
--Inverted Sketch
+Inverted Sketch
--Grayscale sketch
+Grayscale sketch
--Blur Sketch
+Blur Sketch
 ## Contributing
 -We welcome contributions from the community!
 If you have ideas for new features, bug fixes, or improvements, please feel free to open an issue or submit a pull request
 ## Source